elfmaster/ecfs/README.md

 snapshots are ideal for forensics analysis, and malware analysis.
 The libecfsreader API can be used to rapidly design advanced malware analysis solutions for automated detection of threats within a process.
-A brief example of this capability is demonstrates in POC||GTFO 0x7 https://www.alchemistowl.org/pocorgtfo/pocorgtfo07.pdf
+A brief example of this capability is demonstrated in POC||GTFO 0x7 https://www.alchemistowl.org/pocorgtfo/pocorgtfo07.pdf

 IDA users will be happy to know that it is now possible to snapshot